VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 </p>

 <p align="justify">
 Urban greenspace has been proven effective in improving public health in the contemporary background of global urbanisation (Liu et al., 2019).
 Urban greenspace has therefore become an effective tool for planning healthy cities, offering not only critical ecosystem services but also significant physical and mental benefits (Shanahan et al., 2015).
-Furthermore, this research aims to provide a spatio-temporal overview of greenspace ad the global pandemic of COVID-19, to identify if an increase in urban greenspace can reduce the transmission of COVID-19.
+Furthermore, this research aims to provide a spatio-temporal overview of greenspace and the global pandemic of COVID-19, to identify if an increase in urban greenspace can reduce the transmission of COVID-19.
 </p>